casys-kaist/glet/README.md

 4. experMultiModelScen.sh: Works simiarliy to *experMultiModelApp.sh* but experiments with a given configuration (JSON) file which specifies the request rate of each model.

 5. experiment_ps.sh: An example script for showing how to use *experMultiModelApp.sh* and *experMultiModelScens.h*.

+## Steps for executing toy example (with Docker)
+1. Navigate to 'glet/scripts' directory
+> cd glet/scripts

+2. Start MPS with **sudo** (or else MPS will not be available to docker)
+> sudo ./start_MPS.sh

+3. Create an overlay network with dockers.
+The script will create an attachable network for subnet range 10.10.0.0/24.

+> cd ../docker_files
+./create_docker_overlay_network.sh

+4. On separate terminals, run backend servers on each terminal (private IP address should match those listed in 'glet/resource/Backend_docker.json').
+Each script will setup a backend server for GPU 0 and GPU 1 respectively.
+> ./run_interactive_backend_docker.sh 0 10.10.0.3
+./run_interactive_backend_docker.sh 1 10.10.0.4

+5. On another terminal, run the frontend server.
+> ./run_interactive_frontend_docker.sh oracle 10.10.0.20 1

+6. On another terminal, run the clients.
+> ./run_interactive_client_docker.sh 10.10.0.21 test-run

+7. As an result 'log.txt' will be created under 'glet/scripts', which is a logging file that has various results when each request was executed in the server.

+8. Terminate process on each terminal to end the example.

+9. (Optional) in order to shutdown MPS, execute 'shutdown_MPS.sh' under 'glet/scripts'
+> sudo ../shutdown_MPS.sh

 # Future Plans (*Updated 2023-07-18*)